 It’s no secret that it’s getting harder for businesses to get their posts seen in Facebook’s news feed.
-Facebook has made more changes in recent months that give posts from friends more priority than content shared by business pages.
+Increasingly, the platform has become more “pay to play”, meaning that you’ll need to budget some money to promote your posts if you want them seen by all of your followers.

-So how can you get more eyes on the content your business shares on Facebook?
+So how can you get more eyes on the content your business shares on Facebook without necessarily paying for it?

 You need to start using Facebook Live.

 Live video also gets priority in the news feed.
-And your audience is craving live video — people spend 3 times longer watching live video compared to video that’s not live.
+And your audience is craving live video — people tend to watch live video 10 to 20 times longer than on-demand content.
 So now’s the time to test it out to see if it works for your small business or nonprofit.

 1. Create talking points and a call to action